pauljickling/notes/terminal/sed_and_awk.md

 # Sed and Awk

-Sed and Awk are text processing languages that can be used on the command line or in bash scripts.
+Sed and awk are text processing languages that can be used on the command line or in bash scripts.
 They are incredibly handy for handling repetitive changes to a document.

 ## Sed